WP Simple Pay Blog

 6. It’s Nearly Impossible to Avoid Stripe

 Even if you don’t use Stripe to process payments, your money has probably passed through Stripe’s sphere of influence at some point.
-They don’t just process payments for small startups and freelancers.
-They also process payments for some of the biggest online stores and services.
+Stripe doesn’t just process payments for small startups and freelancers.
+It also processes payments for some of the biggest online stores and services.

-Here are just a few companies who work with Stripe.
+Here are just a few companies that work with Stripe.
 Chances are you have used some of these yourself.

 • Lyft